techievee/hackathon2017/README.md

 # hackathon

-The blockchain can be accessed by connecting your application to the primary node on **139.59.74.107**
+The `primechain-hackathon` blockchain can be accessed by connecting your application to the primary node on **139.59.74.107**

 You will need the following credentials: